Emily-hou1002/Financial-Management-System-Project/README.md

 - You can save the state of my application by clicking the "save incomebook/expensebook" button on the corresponding tab.
 Once it is finished, a pop-up dialogue box will occur as a notification.
 - You can reload the state of my application by clicking the "load incomebook/expensebook" button on the corresponding tab.
 Once it is finished, a pop-up dialogue will occur as a notification.

+# Phase 4: Task 2
+- New Income Added!
+- IncomeBook Filtered and Displayed from 2024-01-01 to 2024-12-31
+- Expense Removed!
+- IncomeBook Filtered and Displayed with Source REVENUE
+- Total Income Calculated from 2024-01-01 to 2024-12-31
+- Total Expense Calculated from 2024-01-01 to 2024-12-31